List of Green Lanterns: Eddore

 Eddore from the planet Tront was a gaseous creature, vaguely amoeboid in appearance.
 He died during Crisis on Infinite Earths.
 Eddore, along with Arisia, were created by writer Mike W. Barr in his Tales of the Green Lantern Corps miniseries as a tip of the hat to E.E.
 Smith's Lensman series.
 Arisia and Eddore are the planets of the series' super-intelligent benevolent and evil races, respectively.

 Ekron

 Ekron from an unknown planet, was a giant floating head with a smaller alien inside "piloting" the large head of Ekron.

-Ekron had one of its eyes, the mystic "Emerald Eye of Ekron" later used by the villainous Emerald Empress in Legion of Super-Heroes, ripped out by Lobo.
+One of its eyes was removed at some point and used by various character, notably the Emerald Empress.
 Ekron later teamed-up with Animal Man, Adam Strange, Starfire, and Lobo against Lady Styx.
-Ekron dies in this battle, driving Lady Styx into a Sun-Eater.
+Ekron dies in this battle, driving Styx into a Sun-Eater.

 Ermey

 Ermey first appeared in Blackest Night: Tales of the Corps #3 (September 2009); he was the drill sergeant who trained Kilowog.
 He trained new recruits brutally, but only so they would be strong enough to survive as Lanterns.
 He was killed during a surprise attack on a group of Lanterns.
 It was from Ermey that Kilowog picked up the term "Poozer" which means "Useless Rookie".
 Ermey's name (and physical appearance) is a reference to the actor R. Lee Ermey, who has portrayed Drill Sergeants/figures of military authority in films such as Full Metal Jacket.

 Ermey is later resurrected as a Black Lantern, with a more militaristic costume (and using his ring to create a black energy construct of a ceremonial sabre), in a gamble to stir powerful emotions in Kilowog by berating and abusing him for having once saved Sinestro's life and for having failed to train the now dead rookies.
 The reanimated Ermey enjoys some success as he is able to stir a reaction into Kilowog: a powerful rage against himself.
 However, before he can claim Kilowog's heart, he and the rest of the fallen Lanterns are ordered to devour the Oan main power battery.